jianwen-android/notes-sst-/Computing+/Chapter 8/Applications of number systems.md

 ## ASCII

+- American Standard Code for Information Interchange
 - defines how numbers are used to represent common characters that can be typed using a keyboard
+- represented using exactly 7 bits
 - only has 128 characters, therefore, they can only vary from 00 to 7F in hexadecimal or 0 to 127 in denary
 	- often represented in hexa as it only needs 2 digits compared to 3 in denary and 7 in binary

 ## Unicode

 - expansion of ASCII
-- can be represented using 8 to 32 bits
+- can be represented using 8 to 32 bits depending on the encoding scheme useds